xx205/gpt-oss/README.md

 #### Transformers

-You can use `gpt-oss-120b` and `gpt-oss-20b` with Transformers.
-If you use the Transformers chat template it will automatically apply the [harmony response format][harmony].
+You can use `gpt-oss-120b` and `gpt-oss-20b` with the Transformers library.
+If you use Transformers' chat template, it will automatically apply the [harmony response format][harmony].
 If you use `model.generate` directly, you need to apply the harmony format manually using the chat template or use our [`openai-harmony`][harmony] package.

 ```python
 from transformers import pipeline